vladmihalcea/high-performance-java-persistence/README.md

 - PostgreSQL

-    You should install PostgreSQL 9.5 (or later) and the password for the `postgres` user should be `admin`.
+    You should install PostgreSQL 11 (or newer) and the password for the `postgres` user should be `admin`.

     Now you need to create a `high_performance_java_persistence` database.